 For more information and permit applications, visit the special use permit page.

 All permit applications must be received at least 30 days prior to your event for consideration and processsing.
-There is a $50 non-refundable application fee for a commercial use permit.
+There is a $50 non-refundable application fee for a commercial use authorization.
 Commercial use is any use that involves payment of a guide, tour or bus company, or any commercial entity for a service that will take place within the monument.
 This includes, but is not limited to the following:

 For more information and permit applications, visit the commercial use authorization page.

 Wilderness permits are required for all overnight stays in the backcountry.
 Permits are available on a first-come first-served basis, or through an online reservation system.

-Approved bear resistant food storage containers are required for all destinations in the Ansel Adams or John Muir Wildernesses as well as for Yosemite, Sequoia, and Kings Canyon National Parks.
-Bear proof canisters can be rented at the Mammoth Lakes Welcome Center in the town of Mammoth Lakes or other Inyo National Forest visitor centers.
-Bear proof canister rental is not available at the Devils Postpile Ranger Station so make these arrangements prior to entering the Reds Meadow Valley.
+Approved bear-resistant food storage containers are required for all destinations in the Ansel Adams or John Muir Wildernesses as well as for Yosemite, Sequoia, and Kings Canyon National Parks.
+Bear-resistant canisters can be rented at the Mammoth Lakes Welcome Center in the town of Mammoth Lakes or other Inyo National Forest visitor centers.
+Bear proof canister rental is not available at the Devils Postpile Ranger Station, so make these arrangements prior to entering the Reds Meadow Valley.